admin-shell-io/aasx-package-explorer/docdev/docfx_project/getting-started/intro.md

 As copying and renaming projects in Vs does not always work perfectly, here a step-by-step guidance:

-* in Plugins, add a new project as .DLL for .net
+* in Plugins, add a new project as .DLL for .net & WPF
 * choose wisely a new name for the project, always starting with AasxPlugin..
 * location shall be below src/.
 * select .net-framework = 4.6.1
 * copy an appropriate existing Plugin.cs (do NOT rename it!)
 * copy an appropriate existing ...Options.cs (rename it, you WILL need options)
-* add reference to AasxCsharpLibrary, AasxIntegrationBase, AasxIntegrationBaseWpf
+* add reference to AasxCsharpLibrary, AasxIntegrationBase, AasxIntegrationBaseWpf, AasxPredefinedConcepts
 * in the ...Options.cs, check&modify the record-logic for allowing Submodel semantic ids
 * choose an appropriate Submodel semantic id to be associated with the plugin
 * change the contents of the Plugin.cs (do NOT rename it!)